RonniKahalani/PAOCards/README.md

 <p>So the sentence = "Victoria Beckham - Breaks nail on - Cigarette" represents Q&clubs; - 2&hearts; - 3&diams;</p>

 ### Reversing the thought process
-Imagine your done going through all the cards and recal the first location sentence, like the one above "Victoria Beckham - Breaks nail on - Cigarette".
+Imagine you're done going through all the cards and recall the first location sentence, like the one above "Victoria Beckham - Breaks nail on - Cigarette".

 #### First card (Victoria Beckham):
 - A celebrity = matrix columns (12, 13).
 She is a female = even number = 12 = "Queen".
-- In the COOL, SERIOUS, CRAZY category = CLUBS (&clubs;).
+- In the COOL, SERIOUS, CRAZY category = CLUBS = &clubs;.
 - Card = Q&clubs;

 #### Second card (Breaks nail on):
 - You remember Flojo is a female olympic athlete runner with long colorful nails.
 - An athlete = matrix columns (1, 2).
 She is female = even number = 2.
-- In the LOVABLE, GREAT, GOOD category = HEARTS (&hearts;).
+- In the LOVABLE, GREAT, GOOD category = HEARTS = &hearts;.
 - Card = 2&hearts;

 #### Third card (Cigarette):
-- You remember George Clooney, the moviestar, smokes a cigarette.
+- You remember George Clooney, the movie star, smokes a cigarette.
-- A moviestar = matrix columns (3, 4).
+- A movie star = matrix columns (3, 4).
 He is male = odd number = 3.
-- In the RICH, STYLISH, BLING category = DIAMONDS (&diams;).
+- In the RICH, STYLISH, BLING category = DIAMONDS = &diams;.
 - Card = 3&diams;

 ## More Information